ThatQuiz Test Library Take this test now

 • 6.
 What is socialization in industrial sociology?

-B) The process by which individuals learn and adapt to the norms and values of a social group
+A) The process by which individuals learn and adapt to the norms and values of a social group

-C) The examination of plant genetics
+C) The process of physical exercise

-D) The study of ocean ecosystems
+D) The examination of plant genetics

 • 7.
 How does industrial sociology contribute to organizational change?